xxxnell/how-do-vits-work/README.md

 # How Do Vision Transformers Work?

 This repository provides a PyTorch implementation of "How Do Vision Transformers Work?"
-In the paper, we show that (1) multi-head self-attentions (MSAs) flatten the loss landscapes, (2) MSA and Convs are complementary because MSAs are low-pass filters and convolutions (Convs) are high-pass filter, and (3) MSAs at the end of a stage significantly improve the accuracy.
+In the paper, we show that multi-head self-attentions (MSAs) for computer vision is ***NOT*** for capturing long-range dependency.
 In particular, we address the following three key questions of MSAs and Vision Transformers (ViTs):

 1. *What properties of MSAs do we need to better optimize NNs?* Do the long-range dependencies of MSAs help NNs learn?
 2. *Do MSAs act like Convs?* If not, how are they different?
 3. *How can we harmonize MSAs with Convs?* Can we just leverage their advantages?

+We demonstrate that (1) MSAs flatten the loss landscapes, (2) MSA and Convs are complementary because MSAs are low-pass filters and convolutions (Convs) are high-pass filter, and (3) MSAs at the end of a stage significantly improve the accuracy.

-Let's find the answer below!
+Let's find the detailed answers below!

 ### I. What Properties of MSAs Do We Need to Improve Optimization?